cositools/cosi-data-challenges/README.md

 The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb), [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map), and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) examples.

 ### DC3 Goals:
-- Localize a GRB
+- Localize a GRB and fit the spectrum
-- Fit the GRB spectrum
 - Measure polarization (fraction and angle) of a GRB
+- Localize a MGF and fit the spectrum
-- Confirm detection of MGF
+- Measure the polarization (fraction and angle) of a MGF
-- If detectable, localize the MGF and fit its spectrum
+- Check if the magnetar short burst is detectable, and if detectable localize and fit the spectrum
-- _Stretch goal:_ Classify the event as GRB or MGF
+- _Stretch goal:_ Develop a classification technique to distinguish a GRB or MGF

 We have simulated 12 GRBs, 6 Magnetar Giant Flares (MGFs), and 1 magnetar short burst within the 3 months of observation time.
 GRB bn090424592 is the brightest of the bursts we’ve simulated and it may be easiest to start with that one.
 Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.